bob-606/5.easa.fi/README.md

 ## 9. Flying slow close to stall conditions, the left wing is lower than the right wing.
 How can the stall be prevented?
-Flying slow close to stall conditions, the left wing is lower than the right wing.
-How can the stall be prevented?
 - Aileron to the right, push slighty on the elevator, gain some speed, all rudders neutral
 - Rudder left, push slighty on the elevator, gain some speed, all rudders neutral
 - Aileron and rudder to the right, gain some speed, push slightly on the elevator, all rudders neutral